CrossRef/rest-api-doc/rest_api.md

 ## Overview

 The API is generally RESTFUL and returns results in JSON.
+JSON formats returned by the API are documented [here](https://github.com/CrossRef/rest-api-doc/blob/master/api_format.md).

 The API will only work for CrossRef DOIs.
 You can test the registration agency for a DOI using the following route: